The Borel Ramsey properties for countable Borel equivalence relations: Introduction

 We define the following Ramsey-type properties in the invariant Borel context.

-\begin{definition} Let $X$ be a standard Borel space and let $E$ be an aperiodic, countable Borel equivalence relation on $X$.
-For integers $n, k>0$, the {\em (strong) Borel Ramsey property} $E\rightarrow_B (E)^n_k$ means that for any Borel $E$-coloring $c$ of dimension $n$ over $X$ by $k$ many colors, there exists a Borel $E$-monochromatic, infinite complete section $Y\subseteq X$.
-The {\em weak Borel Ramsey property} $E\rightarrow_B^* (E)^n_k$ means that for any Borel $E$-coloring $c$ of dimension $n$ over $X$ by $k$ many colors, there exists a Borel $E$-monochromatic complete section. \end{definition}
+\begin{definition} Let $X$ be a standard Borel space and let $E$ be a countable Borel equivalence relation on $X$.
+Let $n,k>0$ be integers. \begin{enumerate} \item[(1)] For aperiodic $E$, the {\em (strong) Borel Ramsey property} $E\rightarrow_B (E)^n_k$ means that for any Borel $E$-coloring $c$ of dimension $n$ over $X$ by $k$ many colors, there exists a Borel $E$-monochromatic, infinite complete section $Y\subseteq X$. \item[(2)] The {\em weak Borel Ramsey property} $E\rightarrow_B^* (E)^n_k$ means that for any Borel $E$-coloring $c$ of dimension $n$ over $X$ by $k$ many colors, there exists a Borel $E$-monochromatic complete section. \end{enumerate} \end{definition}

-It is easy to see that if $n=1$ or $k=1$, then the Ramsey properties hold for all aperiodic, countable Borel equivalence relations $E$ on a standard Borel space.
+Both the strong and the weak Borel Ramsey properties for $k=1$ are trivial.
+Also, for $n=1$, the Borel Ramsey properties always hold (this will be proved in Lemma~\ref{lem:n=1}).
 For $n, k>1$, it turns out that these notions are closely related to the concept of smoothness in the Borel reducibility hierarchy.
 Recall that for equivalence relations $E$ and $F$ on standard Borel spaces $X$ and $Y$ respectively, we say that $E$ is {\em Borel reducible} to $F$, denoted $E\leq_B F$, if there is a Borel function $f: X\to Y$ such that for all $x_1, x_2\in X$,

 $E$ is {\em smooth} if it is Borel reducible to the equality relation on a standard Borel space, i.e., there is a standard Borel space $Y$ such that $E\leq_B \ =\upharpoonright\!
 Y$.

 Our main theorem is the following.